 If you’re wary of bleaching your mane but still want to experiment with a rosy hue, consider a dark rose gold hair color (or rose brown).
 You’ll get the warm, pinkish undertone of a classic rose gold hue without having to worry about bleach-induced damage (or monthly touchups).

 Does rose gold hair fade quickly?

-Like most fantasy shades, rose gold hair color is a high maintenance shade that fades very quickly.
+Like most fantasy shades, rose gold hair color is a high-maintenance shade that can fade very quickly if cared for improperly.
 If you’re committed to slaying rose gold hair color, you should expect to book an appointment with your colorist every four to six weeks for touch-ups.
-Finding the perfect colorist and coloring your hair, however, is only half of the work.
+Finding the perfect colorist, however, is only half of the work.
 You’ll also want to revamp your at-home hair care routine to keep your hue in tip-top shape.